withastro/astro/packages/integrations/cloudflare/README.md

 Cloudflare has support for adding custom [headers](https://developers.cloudflare.com/pages/platform/headers/), configuring static [redirects](https://developers.cloudflare.com/pages/platform/redirects/) and defining which routes should [invoke functions](https://developers.cloudflare.com/pages/platform/functions/function-invocation-routes/).
 Cloudflare looks for `_headers`, `_redirects`, and `_routes.json` files in your build output directory to configure these features.
 This means they should be placed in your Astro project’s `public/` directory.

+### Custom `_routes.json`

-The _routes.json file is generated during build to prevent a function invocation on assets paths.
-This will be overwritten when a custom _routes.json is provided.
-If that is the case the static files will still be served, but the request will go through a function invocation and will count against the request limits of your Cloudflare plan.
+By default, `@astrojs/cloudflare` will generate a `_routes.json` file that lists all files from your `dist` folder in the respective exclude section.
+This will enable Cloudflare to serve files without a function invocation and therefore not count against the request limits of your Cloudflare plan.
+Creating a custom `_routes.json` will override this automatic optimization and, if not configured manually, cause function invocations and therefore count against the request limits of your Cloudflare plan.

 ## Troubleshooting